Hours (Free Admission)

 The museum will be close July 3-4 in observance of the Fourth of July.

 From Waikiki, take H1 West to H2 North.
 Follow the interstate Mililani/Wahiawa signs.
 Pass the exit for Mililani and you will see signs for Schofield Barracks.
 It will be located on your left as the interstate ends.
 Turn left at the second light.
 Pass Foote Gate, located on your right.
 The second gate on your right will be Lyman Gate.

 Enter the post through Lyman Gate.
 Take Lyman Road straight, then turn right onto Flagler Road.
-Follow Flagler Road till you come to Waianae Avenue.
-Turn left onto Waianae Avenue, and then turn left again into the museum parking lot.
+Follow Flagler Road until you come to the traffic circle at Waianae Avenue.
+Once you have entered the traffic circle, exit at the last turn-off, take an immediate left into the museum's parking lot.